IT Asset Disposal (ITAD) and Computer Recycling

 Many see IT Assets simply as waste, but in reality they are much more complex due to the potential security risks, hazardous components and potential monetary value they hold.

-The ITAD market has evolved with technology over the past 25 years, and has been influenced by the Data Protection Act, the Waste Electrical and Electronic Equipment Directive (WEEE), the formation of the Asset Disposal Information Security Alliance (ADISA) and the recent introduction of the General Data Protection Regulation.
+The ITAD market has evolved with technology over the past 25 years, and has been influenced by the Data Protection Act, the Waste Electrical and Electronic Equipment Directive (WEEE) and the recent introduction of the General Data Protection Regulation

 The concept has shifted from an unregulated, unsecure, informal service provider to a highly certified and accredited provider like ICEX.
 We are capable of mitigating the risks associated with data security, minimising the environmental impact of computer disposal and IT asset disposal and maximising the financial benefit in any asset recovery to the client.